nextpyp/pyp/docs/guide/chimerax_artiax.rst

 .. figure:: ../images/guide_artiax_10164.webp
     :alt: ArtiaX visualization of HIV1-Gag

+    3D view of a tomogram from immature HIV-1 virions from EMPIAR-10164 showing with a high-resolution model of Gag mapped back into the tomogram.

 .. tip::

+    - Repeat this process for other tilt-series in the dataset
-    Depending on the dimensions of the refined map and the number of particles in the tomogram, you may need to downsample the map to make ChimeraX more responsive
+    - Depending on the dimensions of the refined map and the number of particles in the tomogram, you may need to downsample the map to make ChimeraX more responsive